You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 This may happen in the case of the extraction of the wisdom teeth for Orthodontic treatment.
 Sometimes, it may happen as a result of premolar or molar teeth extraction.

-You should become worried about that until it causes any functional problems like chewing problem or food getting stuck into the gap.
+You should become worried about that until it causes any functional problems like chewing problems or food getting stuck into the gap.
 It doesn’t cause any esthetic problem.

 7. Dark triangle gaps in gums after braces